containerize-com/Products/en/office-productivity/freeoffice/_index.md

 ---
-title: FreeOffice - The Best Free Office Alternative for Windows, Mac, and Linux
+title: FreeOffice | Best Free Office Alternative for all Platforms
-description: FreeOffice is a full-featured office suite.
+description: FreeOffice is an open-source office suite.
 It's the best free office alternative for Windows, Mac, and Linux.
 Includes all major office productivity apps.
 singlepageh1title: The best free office alternative for Windows, Mac, and Linux
-singlepageh2title: FreeOffice is a complete office suite with a word processor, a spreadsheet, and a presentation application.
+singlepageh2title: FreeOffice is an open-source office suite with a word processor, a spreadsheet, and a presentation application.
+It's one of the best free office alternatives.
-Shortdescriptionlistingpage: FreeOffice is a complete office suite with a word processor, a spreadsheet, and a presentation application.
+Shortdescriptionlistingpage: FreeOffice is an open-source office suite with a word processor, a spreadsheet, and a presentation application.
+It's one of the best free office alternatives.
-linktitle: freeoffice
+linktitle: FreeOffice
+Imagetext:  Free Office Productivity
 draft: false
 weight: 4
 layout: "single"